Blog Topics for Artists – Timeless Tips from the Art Print Issues Vault

 - When I paint, I like to listen to Guns n’ Roses/London Philharmonic/Enya/Toby Keith

-- How the other arts influence my work, e.g., how I attempt to interpret the fluidity of a ballerina in my brush stokes
+- How the other arts influence my work, e.g., how I attempt to interpret the fluidity of a ballerina in my brush strokes

 - Here are blogs by other artists whose work I like, or whose blogs I like

-- Art retreats; although you may not get rich and famous, you can still travel and stay at wonderful places.
+- Art retreats; although you may not get rich and famous, you can still travel and stay in wonderful places.
 Here are my favorites or fantasies

 - How other jobs I’ve had have added perspective to my art